HubSpot/Singularity/SingularityUI/README.md

 # Quick-start

-To build SingularityUI you'll need node.
-Just run
+To build SingularityUI you'll need [nodejs](http://nodejs.org/).
+Make sure you have it and then just run

 ```bash
 npm install
 ```

-and everything will be downloaded and the project will be built in production mode.
+and all the dependencies will be installed and the project will be built in production mode.

 The compiled static files are placed in in [`../SingularityService/src/main/resources/`](../SingularityService/src/main/resources/).
 If you're building Singularity as a whole, you'll need to build the UI first so that the static files can be packaged by Maven.